NCMohit/DBMS_Project_SQL_script/README.md

 # DBMS_Project_SQL_script
 A script to construct sql relations designed in dbms project.

+Note this will only work on MS-SQL servers